 Class Rank is based on Class Rank Points.
 The CRP of all students in a class are listed from highest to lowest with a rank assigned to each.
 The rank indicates where a student’s CRP places him/her in relation to all other students in the class.
 For the student whose CRP places him/her 25th in a class of 465, rank would be expressed as 25/465.
 Class ranks are computed twice a year, at the end of each semester.

-Students earn Honor Roll status for any semester during which they achieve a GPA of 3.5 (weighted grades) or better in a minimum of 25 credit hours of approved graded course work.
+Students earn Honor Roll status for any semester during which they achieve a weighted GPA of 3.5 or above in a minimum of 25 credit hours of approved graded course work.
+Note: Work Study, correspondence, or courses taken pass/fail do not apply towards Honor Roll.
 Students are recognized at the Fall and Spring Honors Convocations and receive an Honor Roll certificate.

-Students in grades 9-12 are eligible for a Lincoln Southeast Academic Letter when they have earned a 4.0 GPA or above on a weighted grade point scale for 2 consecutive semesters.
-Students must be awarded a letter grade for at least 25 credit hours both semesters.
-Students who earn a 4.0 GPA or above in two additional consecutive semesters will earn an Academic Pin.
-Note: courses taken pass/fail do not apply towards an Academic Letter or Pin.
+Students in grades 9-12 are eligible for a Lincoln Southeast Academic Letter when they have earned a 4.0 GPA or above on a weighted grade point scale for 2 consecutive semesters in 25 credit hours of graded course work each semester.
+Students who earn a 4.0 GPA or above on a weighted grade point scale in two additional consecutive semesters will earn an Academic Pin.
+Note: courses taken pass/fail do not apply towards an Academic Letters or Pins.
 A student will not earn an Academic Letter or Pin if a grade of “F” or “U” is received in any class.